bmabsout/Thesis/src/chapters/01_background_related_work.typ

 A more direct approach is to explicitly regularize for smoothness, and these techniques have been applied at different levels of the learning process.
 Some approaches directly regularize the policy network to penalize sharp changes in actions with respect to state perturbations @shen2020deep.
 Others focus on the value function, enforcing Lipschitz continuity on the critic network to improve robustness to state noise @he2024elve.
 In model-based RL, similar constraints are applied to the learned dynamics model to improve multi-step prediction stability @asadi2018lipschitz.
 However, these methods often focus only on spatial smoothness (similar states lead to similar actions) and overlook temporal smoothness (similar subsequent actions over time), which is critical for dynamic control.
 This thesis introduces a regularization method that addresses both spatial and temporal smoothness directly at the policy level.

 === Mitigating Catastrophic Forgetting
-Fine-tuning with limited real data can erase behaviours learned in simulation.
+Fine-tuning with limited real data can erase behaviors learned in simulation.

 Replay-based rehearsal, elastic weight consolidation and regularisation methods slow forgetting @catastrophic-forgetting-wolczyk, but still require careful task sequencing.
-Conservative Policy Optimisation (CPO) bounds performance drops via constraints.
+Conservative Policy Optimization (CPO) bounds performance drops via constraints.

 === Sample Efficiency
 Modern model-free RL (e.g. @SAC) needs millions of transitions, prohibitive for on-hardware learning.